Duplex vs Townhouse: Deciding Which Is Best for You

 What Is a Duplex?

 A duplex is a single structure with two conjoined units on one plot of land.
-Each unit has its own entrance, kitchen, beds and baths.
+Each unit has its own entrance, kitchen, bedrooms and baths.
 The two units often share the yard, laundry area, and garage space, but that isn’t always the case.

-A duplex shouldn’t be confused with a “twin home,” which is two homes that share a wall, but each unit and the land it sits on is individually owned.
+A duplex shouldn’t be confused with a “twin home,” which is two homes that share a wall, but where each unit and the land it sits on is individually owned.
 The lot line actually runs through the common wall.

 Buying a duplex is often touted as a good investment because owners can rent out one side while living in the other.